 Will there be training sessions?

 Training sessions at Georgia Tech for the year 2023 will take place on January 13 (Friday, 1 pm – 4 pm EST) and January 14 (Saturday, 10 am to 1 pm EST).
 The sessions will be held online via Zoom.
 The link for the online meetings will be made available to everyone who registers.
 Participation in these training sessions is free.
-If you plan to attend a training session, please register (the registration link is TBA).
+If you plan to attend a training session, please register here.